 We see a range of complaints about car finance agreements, covering things like the sale of the finance, the affordability of the loan, or charges applied.
-Our page on complaints about car finance covers the range of complaints we see.
+Our page on car finance covers the range of complaints we see.

 Types of complaint we see